loym-com/apps-sequence/sequence_choice/readme/CONFIGURE.md

 * The model has no field to choose a sequence.
 * There is a 'selection' field to choose a sequence, and the record has empty value.

-If the default sequence is deleted, it will be created again if the model field to *store sequence in* is updated.
+If the default sequence is deleted, and the model field to *store sequence in* is updated, then the default sequence will be created again.